Manjot44/IAG-Sandbox-Project/README.md

 # IAG Sandbox Project: Claims Inflation Forecasting

 ## Overview
 This project was developed as part of the IAG Sandbox initiative, focusing on forecasting future claims inflation for commercial motor vehicle insurance portfolios.
-The objective was to support IAG’s capital reserve optimization and pricing strategies by building predictive models for claims frequency and severity.
+The objective was to support IAG’s capital reserve optimisation and pricing strategies by building predictive models for claims frequency and severity.

 ## Project Motivation
-Accurately predicting claims inflation is crucial for insurers to maintain financial stability, optimize reserves, and price premiums appropriately.
+Accurately predicting claims inflation is crucial for insurers to maintain financial stability, optimise reserves, and price premiums appropriately.
 By using both internal policyholder data and key external economic indicators, our solution provides actionable forecasts for future claims costs.

 ## Data Sources
 - **Internal Variables**: Claim exposure, policy tenure, vehicle age, total sum insured, vehicle class, state, and calendar month of claim (ACTL31425110AssignmentData2022.csv).